danish20/Austin/Milestone4/README.md

 Please find worksheet at https://github.ncsu.edu/dsuri/Austin/blob/master/Milestone4/WORKSHEET.md

+## Screencast

+The screencast for Milestone 4 can be found here:

 ## Acceptance Testing

 The purpose of the bot is to provide better insights about the team performance in each sprint and overall, using some analytics on the sprint data.